-The university may disclose education records without a student's prior written consent under the FERPA exception allowing disclosure to school officials with a legitimate educational interest.
-A school official is a person employed by the university in an administrative, supervisory, academic or support-staff position — including law enforcement personnel and health system staff — or a person or company with whom the university has contracted as its agent to provide a service instead of using university officials (i.e. collection agencies and the National Student Clearinghouse).
+The university may disclose education records without your prior written consent under an exception allowing disclosure to school officials with a legitimate educational interest.
+A school official is a person employed by the university in an administrative, supervisory, academic or support staff position (including law enforcement personnel and health system staff) or a person or company with whom the university has contracted as its agent to provide a service instead of using university officials.
+(Examples of this include collection agencies and the National Student Clearinghouse.)

-- A school official has a legitimate educational interest if they need to review an education record in order to fulfill their professional responsibilities to Wayne State University.
+A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibilities to Wayne State University.

-Students may authorize specific people or entities to have access to their education records by filling out an Authorization to Release Academic Records Form and returning it to the Records and Registration Office.
+Students may authorize specific other people or entities to have access to their education records by filing an Authorization to Release Academic Records form and returning it to the Records and Registration Office.